shivamsg08/shivamsg08.github.io/_posts/2021-08-06-K-means-clustering in Python.md

 In this blog, we learn about the Auto Insurance Data and highutilize K Means clustering in Python to segment customers based on their transaction history.
 We will utilize these segments to futher understand customer traits and identify High value Customers.

-# Clustering Auto Insurance Data using K means Algorithm"
+# Clustering Auto Insurance Data using K means Algorithm
-# Clustering using K means Algorithm

 **The provided dataset has lots of details :**